janverschelde/PHCpack/src/Python/PHCpy/doc/source/index.rst

 presented at a graduate computational algebraic geometry seminar.
 Version 0.1.0 was prepared for presentation at EuroSciPy 2013 (August 2013).
-Improvements using pylint led to version 0.1.1 and the module phcmaps was added in version 0.1.2.
+Improvements using pylint led to version 0.1.1 and the module maps was added in version 0.1.2.
 Version 0.1.4 added path trackers with a generator so all solutions along a path are returned to the user.

+The paper **Modernizing PHCpack through phcpy** written for the EuroSciPy 2013 proceedings describes the design of phcpy.

 References
 ==========